MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD03_LAB_MANUAL.md

 ### Exercise 1: Working with Static Files

 #### Scenario

+To make the poll, the application needs a designed HTML file.
+The HTML file must move the post data to the server.
+To transfer the data to the server we will use a web form.

+The main tasks for this exercise are as follows:
+•	Create a static html file with a web form.
+•	Connect it with images and a CSS file.
+•	Add the UseStaticFiles middleware.
+•	Show the html file inside the ASP.Net Core application.

 ####	Task 1: Create a new project using the ASP.NET Core Empty project template